Too Many Dates

 She seemed to brighten somewhat and said, "Oh, well in that case I think Parvati is back in the library, and yes she still doesn't have a date.
 I should probably warn you though that I'm not sure if she'll accept, I don't think she really likes Ron."

 "Oh okay," Harry answered, that idea now nixed.
 At any rate, it looked like he could still accomplish his other objective however.
+He felt super nervous and made quite aware in that moment that Padma was actually very pretty, but he summoned up all of his Gryffindor courage and just did it.

 "Well then, I was wondering if you wanted to at least go to the ball with me?"
 He asked.